-In 2003 GeoNet installed a GNSS site on German Hill (station code NPLY) as part of a National geodetic framework.
-In 2014 two further sites (station codes PGKH and PGNE) were established on the volcano thus enabling the monitoring of local ground deformation.
+In 2003, GeoNet installed a GNSS site on German Hill (station code NPLY) as part of a National geodetic framework.
+In 2014, two further sites (station codes PGKH and PGNE) were established on the volcano thus enabling the monitoring of local ground deformation.

 Figure 7.1 shows the locations of the three GNSS sites on or near Mt Taranaki.
-All sites show long-term displacements (Figures 7.2, 7.3 and 7.4).
+All sites show long-term eastward, northward, and vertical displacements (Figures 7.2 to 7.7).
 This movement is also observed at sites outside Taranaki and is the result of tectonic movement of the North Island of New Zealand.

 Substantial ground displacement occurred in New Zealand as a result of the November 2016 Kaikoura earthquake.
-GNSS sites in Taranaki were also displaced by this earthquake, moving to the north-east (Figures 7.2, 7.3 and 7.4).
+GNSS sites in Taranaki were also displaced by this earthquake, moving to the north-east (see pronounced red line steps in Figures 7.2 to 7.7).

-One technique to subtract the regional tectonic movements from the local GNSS site data is to calculate the distance between sites (Figure 7.5).
+One technique to subtract the regional tectonic movements from the local GNSS site data is to calculate the distance between sites (Figure 7.8).
 This has routinely been used as a 'first pass' monitoring tool for GNSS data in volcanic regions.
-However, GNS Science is realising that each site can respond to regional tectonic movements to a different extent, and this leads to apparent changes in the distance between sites that can be incorrectly interpreted as volcanic deformation.

-A slight change in the line lengths PGKH-PGNE and PGNE-NPLY is evident at the time of the 2016 November Kaikoura earthquake.
-This is not a result of locally sourced deformation, but was caused by each of the GNSS sites responding slightly differently.
-For this reason, plots of changes in the distance between sites must be treated with caution and should not be interpreted without reference to the original three-component displacement data and knowledge of any substantial regional tectonic events.
+However, GNS Science recognises that the deep ground at each site responds to regional tectonic movements to a different extent, and this can lead to changes in the distance between sites that can be incorrectly interpreted as locally sourced or volcanic deformation.
+A clear example of site response is a slight change in the line lengths PGKH-PGNE and PGNE-NPLY evident at the time of the 2016 November Kaikoura earthquake.
+This is not a result of locally sourced deformation, but instead was caused by each of the GNSS sites responding slightly differently.
+For this reason, plots of changes in the distance between sites must be interpreted with caution and should not be analysed without reference to the original three-component displacement data and knowledge of any substantial regional tectonic events.